-The Tuition Assistance Committee (TAC) services the Honolulu Waldorf School community by attempting to close the gap between the set tuition and a family's ability to pay.
+The Tuition Assistance Committee (TAC) services the Honolulu Waldorf School community by helping to close the gap between the set tuition and a family's ability to pay.
 Most families use several strategies to keep the costs within reach, and it is important to note that the family bears the primary responsibility for financing a child's education to the extent that it is able.
 The TAC is responsible for granting tuition reductions based on demonstrated financial need in accordance with the TAC's budget, procedures, and policies.
 The tuition reductions help to support the economic diversity of the community and economic health of the school.
 Numerous other factors are also considered - family size, assets, debt, number of children in tuition-charging schools or colleges, as well as care responsibility for an elderly parent.
 The TAC also differentiates between necessary expenses and money spent for lifestyle choices.
 The school does not provide tuition assistance to make up for lifestyle expenditures that could have been directed to education.
 The awards are made in an objective and fair manner.

-Are my children eligible for Tuition Assistance?
 All students regardless of age or grade are eligible to apply.

+When do I need to apply?
 For new students, the deadline is 30 days after acceptance.
-For current students, the deadline for priority consideration is March 6.
+For current students, the deadline for priority consideration is March 3.
 However, our tuition assistance process is year-round.
 You can apply anytime during the year, subject to the fund availability.

 How do I apply?

 Most recent Form 1040, W2, 1099, and all applicable schedules.

 Most recent G49 for self-employed applicants.

 Additional documents may be requested as needed.

 What does tuition assistance cover?
 Tuition assistance covers a portion of the tuition only.
 All other fees and incidental expenses are excluded.

 What if I do not file an IRS 1040?
 You are required to complete a Form 1040 and submit it to FACTS even if you do not submit it to the IRS.

 Can a family request for reconsideration if the award granted is insufficient?
 Yes.
 Applicants have 2 weeks from the date of the award notification to make the request.
 The request must be in writing (letter) and must include objective financial proof of additional need or any additional information not included in the original application.